Covid-19 teaching plan

 Labs and recitations

-The modalities for carrying out of any laboratory activities, when not remotely feasible, will be agreed from time to time with the teacher responsible.
+The methods of carrying out any laboratory activities, where not remotely feasible, will be agreed from time to time with the teacher responsible.

 University building entry rules